rosslh/rosshill.ca/content/metaProjection.md

 image: metaprojection
 thumbnail: metaprojection-thumb
 thumbnailBorder: true
-excerpt: An aggregator of Canadian electoral projections
+excerpt: View Canadian election projections on one map and find the predictions for your riding.
 tags: [typescript, gatsby, graphql, nodedotjs]
 ---